-Moreover, aerial part preparations of Cistus creticus L. are traditionally used in Anatolia as a haemostatic agent (Karadağ et al. 2020).
+Moreover, aerial part preparations of Cistus creticus L. are traditionally used in Anatolia as a haemostatic agent (Karadağ et al., 2020).

-The leaves of Cistus \times incanus L. (pink rock-rose) are used generally as plant material rich in antioxidants by the food industry (Barrajón-Catalán et al. 2016).
+The leaves of $Cistus \times incanus$ L. (pink rock-rose) are used generally as plant material rich in antioxidants by the food industry (Barrajón-Catalán et al., 2016).

-Cistus incanus L. (CI) has been proposed as an innovative functional supplement of food products, added in bread from white wheat flour supplemented with the addition of 1%, 2%, 3%, 4%, and 5% of ground CI.
-Supplementation of bread with 3% CI produced a product with desirable characteristics which was also favored by consumers (Cacak-Pietrzak et al. 2019).
-Moreover, common wheat pasta (with a spaghetti shape) fortified with dried Cistus incanus in amount from 1 to 3% in wheat flour has been also proposed, in order to increase total phenolics content and antioxidant activity (Lisiecka et al. 2019).
-Moreover, it has been suggested the use of cistus creticus extract as natural and safe antioxidant, on lipid oxidation and shelf life of ready-to-eat beef cocktail sausages (Pamuk et al. 2022).
+Cistus incanus L. (CI) has been proposed through literature as an innovative functional supplement of food products, added in bread from white wheat flour supplemented with the addition of several percentages in CI (Cacak-Pietrzak et al., 2019), as well as in flour for pasta (Lisiecka et al., 2019) as natural and safe antioxidant, on lipid oxidation and shelf life of ready-to-eat beef cocktail sausages (Pamuk et al., 2021).